mordachai/vagabond/README.md

 This is an non-official adaptation for Foundry VTT of **Indestructoboy's (Taron Pounds)** RPG system, **Vagabond**.

 Check the awesome books here: [Vagabond - Land of the Blind](https://landoftheblind.myshopify.com/products/vagabond-pulp-fantasy-rpg-core-rulebook).
-Purchasing the book (digital ot paperback) will grant you access to the full contents of the compendiums in Foundry VTT.
+Purchasing the book (digital or paperback) will grant you access to the full contents of the compendiums in Foundry VTT.

 ---